deferpanic/goweave/README.md

 ### What You Should Know Before Using

-This is *alpha* software.
+This is *alpha* software - at best.
 It's more of an idea right now than anything else.

 * Expect the grammars {aspects, pointcuts} to change.